apache/flink-web/docs/content/posts/2024-11-25-whats-new-aws-connectors-5.0.0.md

 Fig. 2 - Illustration of record distribution within a Kinesis Data Stream after a resharding operation.
 </center>

 As we can see, to ensure that records from the `pk2` are read in order, we need to ensure that the shards are read in order of `Shard 0`, then `Shard 3`, then `Shard 6`.
-This can be more easily understood as : All parent shards must be fully read before children shard can be read.
+This can be more easily understood as: All parent shards must be fully read before children shards can be read.

-The new `KinesisStreamsSource` ensures that parent shards are read completely before reading the children shard, and so ensure that record ordering is maintained even after a resharding operation on the stream.
+The new `KinesisStreamsSource` ensures that parent shards are read completely before reading children shards, and so ensures that record ordering is maintained even after a resharding operation on the stream.